Wisconsin VA Mortgage Loans

 The Wisconsin VA Mortgage Advantage

-Save money every month by avoiding this costly expense.
-The U.S. Department of Veterans Affairs (formerly know as Veterans Administration) insures the mortgage for you.
+The U.S. Department of Veterans Affairs (formerly known as Veterans Administration) insures the mortgage for you.
 The federal government is not a mortgage lender, but it reduces the risk to lenders so the borrower isn’t required to obtain mortgage insurance.
 No other mortgage has this type of policy.

 Lower Interest Rates